bcgsc/ntEdit/README.md

 	-z,	minimum contig length [default=100]
-	-i,	maximum number of insertion bases to try, range 0-5, [default=4] -d,	maximum number of deletions bases to try, range 0-5, [default=5] -x,	k/x ratio for the number of kmers that should be missing, [default=5.000] -y, 	k/y ratio for the number of editted kmers that should be present, [default=9.000] -c,	cap for the number of base insertions that can be made at one position, [default=k*1.5] -m,	mode of editing, range 0-2, [default=0]
+	-i,	maximum number of insertion bases to try, range 0-5, [default=4] -d,	maximum number of deletions bases to try, range 0-5, [default=5] -X,	ratio for the number of kmers in the k subset that should be missing to attempt fix, [default=0.5] -Y,	ratio for the number of kmer in the k subset that should be present to accept an edit, [default=0.5] -x,	k/x ratio for the number of kmers that should be missing, [default=5.000] -y, 	k/y ratio for the number of editted kmers that should be present, [default=9.000] -c,	cap for the number of base insertions that can be made at one position, [default=k*1.5] -j,	when checking subset of kmers, check every jth kmer, [default=3] -m,	mode of editing, range 0-2, [default=0]
 			0: best substitution, or first good indel
 			1: best substitution, or best indel